WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-30-azure-kubernetes-service-getting-started.md

 ```
 Perhaps, you have to change the resource group or name of your aks cluster, depending on what you entered during the deployment.

 Azure is not deploying the Kubernetes dashboard anymore.
-As an alternative, I am using [Octant](https://github.com/vmware-tanzu/octant) which is an open-source tool from VMWare.
+As an alternative, I am using [Octant](https://github.com/vmware-tanzu/octant) which is an open-source tool from VMware.
 If you are on windows, you can install it using Chocolatey.

 ```powershell
 choco install octant --confirm